dotlang/language/README.md

 ## Type filter
 You can use type filter expression when specifying generic arguments (in protocol, function, type or union) to filter possible types that can be used.
-You can use type filter to restrict valid generic types based on protocol or fields they have (for tuples) or being tuple.
+You can use type filter to restrict valid generic types based on protocol or fields they have (for tuples).
 General syntax: `[T1,T2,T3,... : Filter_1 + Filter_2 + Filter_3, ...]`
 `Ti` are generic type names.
 `Filter_i` are type filters.
-`Filter_i = ProtocolFilter | FieldFilter | TupleFilter`
+`Filter_i = ProtocolFilter | FieldFilter`
 `ProtocolFilter = ProtocolName(T1, T2, T3, ...)` if there is only one type can be shortcut to: `ProtocolName` `FieldFilter = T1.Field1`
-`TupleFilter = T1.`
 Note that for union you can only use one type.
 For protocol, type filter specifies which types can implement this protocol (pre-requirements).
 For function, it specifies which types can be used to call this function.